nvta2/icwmp/README.md

 | bbf         | https://dev.iopsys.eu/iopsys/bbf.git        | LGPLv2.1       |
 | uspd        | https://dev.iopsys.eu/iopsys/uspd.git       | GPL v2.0       |

-> icwmpd gets the datamodel from the DUT via ubus using uspd, and also it registers `tr069` ubus namespace to expose some debug and cwmp client rpc funtionalities, so it is required to start it after starting ubusd and uspd.
+> icwmpd gets the datamodel from the DUT via ubus using uspd, and also it registers `tr069` ubus namespace to expose some debug and cwmp client rpc funtionalities, so it is required to start it after starting `ubusd` and `uspd`.